KSWord Reference

 ksScanForKeywords(keywords)

-Searches the document for each keyword and returns match counts for keywords that appear at least once.
+Searches the document for each keyword and returns match counts.
+Keywords with zero matches are omitted from the result.

 async ksScanForKeywords(keywords) → Promise<{ keyword: string, count: number }[]>